cdl-geneseo/geneseo-dictionary/W/Writers_Block.md

 # Writer's Block

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Writer's Block

 Created by  Unknown User (igf1) on Oct 29, 2020

 (noun) - The inability to think of what to write.
 Often applies to those in the creative writing field, but can apply to anyone with the desire to write but cannot.I wish I knew what I wanted this story about.
 I have major Writer's Block.(Fazio, U-Z, 2020)